Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

 1. Visit the [Qt Open Source Page](https://www.qt.io/download-open-source).
 2. Scroll down to the bottom
 3. Then select "Download the Qt Online Installer"
+4. Within the installer, Qt will prompt you to create an account (to access Qt downloads).
+5. When you get to the Installation Folder section within the Qt installer, you can create an empty folder named 'Qt' within your 'C:' directory and install Qt within that folder.
+(You cannot install Qt in the 'Program Files' folder because of the blank space (' ') between 'Program' and 'Files' and you cannot install Qt directly in 'C:'.)

 Notes: